lekovicpavle13-lgtm/pasinux/README.md

 A real (no longer placeholder) legacy BIOS boot sector: sets up segments, prints a status message to VGA and serial, loads the kernel image from disk via `INT 0x13`, enables the A20 gate, installs a minimal 3-entry GDT, and switches to 32-bit protected mode before jumping into `entry.asm`.

 ### CI (`.github/workflows/`)
-GitHub Actions scaffolding exists but doesn't yet match the real build — see [CI](#ci) below.
+Two real jobs — hosted build/smoke-test, and a freestanding image build + headless QEMU boot assertion.
+See [CI](#ci) below for current status.

 ---